mhpi/generic_deltamodel/docs/configuration_glossary.md

 *model_dir*: Path to a directory containing trained model weights, may also include subdirectory of model outputs.
 Note this path must end with a forward slash ('/').

+*load_state_dir*: Path to a PyTorch save file (`.pt`) containing cached model states for a neural network or differentiabl model (e.g., hidden and cell states for an LSTM, buckets for a physical model).
+If this path is provided, the Model Handler will attempt to load these states into the current model.

 </br>

 ### 1.3 Training